Adyen/adyen-flutter/README.md

 ## Support

-If you have a feature request, or spotted a bug or a technical problem, [create an issue here](https://github.com/Adyen/adyen-flutter/issues).
+If you have a feature request, or spot a bug or a technical problem, [create an issue](https://github.com/Adyen/adyen-flutter/issues).

 For other questions, [contact our support team](https://www.adyen.help/hc/en-us/requests/new).

-## Analytics and data tracking

-Drop-in and Components integrations contain analytics and tracking features that are turned on by default.
-Find out more about [what we track and how you can control it](https://docs.adyen.com/online-payments/analytics-and-data-tracking).
-Analytics can be disabled by setting `AnalyticsOptions(enabled: false)` within the configuration object.

 ## Contributing

 We merge every pull request into the `main` branch.
 We aim to keep `main` in good shape, which allows us to release a new version whenever we need to.

-We strongly encourage you to provide feedback or by contributing to our repository.
-Find out more in our [contribution guidelines](https://github.com/Adyen/.github/blob/master/CONTRIBUTING.md)
+We strongly encourage you to provide feedback or  contribute to our repository.
+Have  a look at our [contribution guidelines](https://github.com/Adyen/.github/blob/master/CONTRIBUTING.md) to find out how to raise a pull request.

 ## License